yssource/crp/src/idioms/iterators.md

 the `erase` method on `std::vector` only invaliding iterators to the erased element and those after it, but not the ones before it.

-In Rust the fact that iterators borrow the whole iterated value means that no operations modifying the value itself (such as erasing values from a vector) can be performed while iterating.
+In Rust, the fact that iterators borrow the whole iterated value means that no operations modifying the value itself (such as erasing values from a vector) can be performed while iterating.
 Thus, there are no iterator invalidation rules to keep in mind while using Rust iterators.